 If you use Facebook for your business, there are some changes that are about to happen.
 Sadly, these changes will probably put a hiccup in your planning process, but they are better to know about now than not at all.

-Earlier this year (2017), Facebook made some updates in an effort to improve their ability to measure real-time signals to make sure what YOU are sharing is authentic information.
+Earlier this year (2017), Facebook made some updates in an effort to improve its ability to measure real-time signals to make sure what YOU are sharing is authentic information.

 According to Facebook, these updates were made to stop the false news epidemic that has infected their platform.